 IMCD 04- Refugee Classes

 This course deals with the process of a refugee claim.
 Students will analyze the principles, legal characteristics and requirements established to assist and represent a client as a Convention Refugee or as a Person in Need of Protection.
-Students will learn about removal orders.
-The course will allow students to analyze the Refugee Protection Division Rules.
+Students will also learn about removal orders and analyze the Refugee Protection Division Rules.

 IMCD 05- Client Representation

 This course provides students with useful information and skills related to practical client services.
-It develops the concepts and applications of effective communication skills and interpersonal skills as fundamental strengths to interact with clients.
-Students are trained in assisting applicants applying under any immigration class, determining admissibility; use of different forms; research references and resources using traditional and electronic sources; represent clients at appeals, admissibility hearings, examinations, judicial reviews process, refugee hearings, and pre-removal risk assessment applications.
+It develops the concepts and applications of effective communication skills and interpersonal skills as fundamental strengths necessary for client interaction.
+Students learn how to assist applicants applying under any immigration class and how to determine their admissibility.
+A variety of other topics are also covered including prescribed forms, print and online resource materials.
+Students gain practical experience in representing clients at a wide variety of hearings including appeals, admissibility hearings, examinations, judicial reviews, refugee hearings and pre-removal risk assessment applications.

 IMCD 06-Professional Practice Management